 Nature of Lies Told by Pathological Liars

 One can see apparent differences between white lies and those told by pathological liars.
 White lies are harmless, without malice, and are typically told to avoid conflict, hurt or trouble people.
 Pathological lies, on the other hand, are lies that are told for no good reason.
-They are told just because pathological liars find it difficult to tell the truth and do not feel guilty, or feel that they are at risk of being caught in a lie.
+However pathological liars find it difficult, to tell the truth, so they tell lies and do not feel guilty or feel that they are at risk of being caught in a lie.
 Some people suffer from a compulsion to lie and do so often.
 They often don’t realize that they may be hurting the people around them.

 Characteristics of a Pathological Liar

 There are many characteristics of pathological liars which can be found in their everyday conversations.
-They are pathological liars not just because they lie, but because more often than not, they believe in their lies.
-They crave attention and their low self-worth causes them to concoct stories that make them feel better.
+They are pathological liars not just because they lie, but because more often than not, they believe in their lies and crave attention and their low self-worth causes them to concoct stories that make them feel better.

 They Play the Hero or Victim Card

 Usually, pathological liars rely on being the heroes or the victims of any story.
-They are hardly ever seen or heard to be bystanders in any plot that they lie about.
-They are looking for some reaction or wish to draw attention to themselves in the story they build.
+They are hardly ever seen or heard to be bystanders in any plot that they lie about and look for some reaction or wish to draw attention to themselves in the story they build.

 They are Dramatic

-Like most mental health conditions, pathological lying cannot be diagnosed easily.
+Like most mental health conditions, there is no easy diagnosis of pathological lying.
 However, doctors and therapists can identify the condition.
 There are many interviews and tests medical professionals can conduct to diagnose a pathological liar.